The Bankrate promise

 Is it bad to apply for multiple credit cards?

 Applying for multiple credit cards is not a bad thing, but it’s important to have a strategic approach.
 For starters, you want to make sure that the new card you’re applying for is adding something to your financial portfolio that you don’t already have.
-Take a look at the credit cards you already have to see how you are using them.
+Take a look at the credit cards you already have to see how you’re using them.
 Are your current cards helping you meet your financial goals?
 If not, then it makes sense to go forward with an application for new credit.

 Whenever you apply for a new credit card, the card issuer will do a hard inquiry on your credit report to check your creditworthiness.
 This inquiry can lower your credit score, though the effect only lasts for a short while.
-However, applying for multiple cards in a short period of time will trigger multiple inquiries, and can be a red flag to card issuers.
-In fact, Chase has a rule called the 5/24 rule, which states that if you’ve opened five credit cards with any issuer in the last 24 months then you won’t be approved to open a credit card account with Chase.
+However, applying for multiple cards in a short period of time will trigger multiple inquiries and can be a red flag to card issuers.
+In fact, Chase has a rule called the 5/24 rule, which states that if you’ve opened five credit cards with any issuer in the last 24 months, you won’t be approved to open a credit card account with Chase.

 How does applying for multiple credit cards hurt your credit score?

 Applying for multiple cards will affect your credit score because of the hard inquiries that will be triggered on your credit report.
 However, the effect on your credit score doesn’t stop there.
 Your credit score is broken down into five key factors (payment history, credit utilization, credit history, credit mix and new credit).
 The factors that have the largest impact on your credit score are payment history (35 percent) and credit utilization (30 percent).
-Both of these factors come into play after you have been approved for your credit cards, but should be considered before moving forward with an application.
+Both of these factors come into play after you have been approved for your credit cards but should be considered before moving forward with an application.

 Payment history has to do with the payments you make on your accounts.
 When you pay even the minimum payment each month on your accounts, you are maintaining a good payment history.
 However, the likelihood of missing a payment can increase when you have multiple cards to manage.
 When you miss a payment, your credit score takes a hit.
 And a missed payment can stay on your credit report for seven years, making it harder for you to get new credit in the future.